cnpem/.github/profile/README.md

 <p align=”justify>
 The Brazilian Center for Research in Energy and Materials (<a href="https://cnpem.br">CNPEM</a>)  is a private, non-profit organization overseen by the Ministry of Science, Technology, and Innovation (MCTI), located in Campinas, São Paulo, Brazil.

-The Center is home to [Sirius](https://lnls.cnpem.br/sirius/) and operates four national laboratories, that are:
+The Center is home to [Sirius](https://lnls.cnpem.br/sirius/) and is composed of:
 </p>

 <p>